dotwebfamily/thegoodnessnetwork/design/design.md

   - Accept help requests
     - Which then go to already in progress
   - Mark help requests as fulfilled
+    - If both fulfill, payment is done
+    - If anybody doesn't either one can ask a moderator to intervene

   // chatrooms
   - Join chatrooms
   - Chat in chatrooms
   - Receive messages of subscribed chatrooms
   - Join private chats

+  // Moderation and rankings